Prachir-AI/.github/profile/README.md

 > **Fearless Security Companion.**

-We are in a mission for empowering AI Agentic security, building tools, that help individuals and organizations stay safe in the digital world.
+We are in a mission for empowering AI Security, Agentic security, Secure Code Reviews accross AI/ML models, building tools, that help individuals and organizations secure their product and services.

 ---